Plastic Surgery of the Gums

 The procedure provides numerous benefits to the patients, including:

 - Reducing or preventing Bacteria spread – Bacterial from the mouth can spread throughout the body and lead to life-threatening conditions such as heart disease and respiratory disease.
 Removing deep tartar and thereby bacteria can help reduce the risk of bacteria spreading.

-- Preventing bone loss – The immune system’s inflammatory response prompted by periodontal bacteria can lead to bone loss in jaw, which could ultimately lead to teeth to fall out.
-Osseous surgery seek to stop periodontal disease before it progresses to this level
+- Preventing bone loss – The immune system’s inflammatory response prompted by periodontal bacteria can lead to bone loss in jaw, which could ultimately leads to teeth to fall out.
+Osseous surgery seeks to stop periodontal disease before it progresses to this level.

 - Restoring gum health

 - Making tooth-brushing and flossing easier

 What Does Osseous Surgery Entail?

 Our professional and board-certified periodontists, Dr. Balshe and Dr. Moran have helped countless patients to achieve better gum health successfully with modern and advanced gum surgery techniques.
 The procedure involves lifting the gum tissue away from the surface of the tooth after applying local anesthetic, allowing access to the roots and underlying bone.
 This enables us to clean any plaque and tartar buildup on the tooth.
 After the roots have been thoroughly cleaned through scaling, a drill and hand tools will be used to reshape and smooth the roughness within damaged bone which was caused by bacteria.